-- Zone 1 "Identification:" The zone contains the number of the précis and references of the decision.
-It is divided into eight Sub-Zones, labelled a) to h) "Keywords of the systematic thesaurus:" Zone 2 Zone 3 "Keywords of the alphabetical index:" Zone 4 "Headnotes:" (Leitsätze, Massime) key legal principles that emerge from the case Zone 5 "Summary:" containing an explanation of the legal reasoning, of the factual circumstances. etc Zone 6 "Supplementary information:" (optional) "Cross-references:" (optional) Zone 7 - Zone 8 "Languages:"
+- Zone 1 "Identification:" The zone contains the identification number of the précis (e.g. "ITA-1991-1-001) and references of the decision.
+It is divided into eight Sub-Zones, labelled a) to h) - Zone 2 "Keywords of the systematic thesaurus:" - Zone 3 "Keywords of the alphabetical index:" - Zone 4 "Headnotes:" (Leitsätze, Massime) key legal principles that emerge from the case - Zone 5 "Summary:" containing an explanation of the legal reasoning, of the factual circumstances, etc - Zone 6 "Supplementary information:" (optional) - Zone 7 "Cross-references:" (optional) - Zone 8 "Languages:"

 No numbers shall be inserted in front of the titles of the zones.
-The titles should be immediately followed by the sign ":".
+The titles should be immediately followed by the colon sign ":".
 They should be written in small letters with a capital letter at the beginning.
 If a zone is not used, the title of the zone is omitted.